MerihanAlhafnawi/mosaix/README.md

 wireless-essid mosaix
 wireless-mode ad-hoc

 In order to switch between ad-hoc and centralised WiFi, I trigger a shell command to replace the "wpa_supplicant.conf" file wither to the ad-hoc or to the central WiFi configurations.
-Both files can be found in [a relative link](code).
+Both files can be found in [code](code).
 More on how this is done is under "How do I program Tiles?".

 Bluetooth is another option, however, I found it to be unreliable so I do not use it often.